-The Democracy and Social Choice Group studies issues at the intersection of social choice theory and democratic practice.
+Democracy and Social Choice is a faculty-student research group that studies issues at the intersection of social choice theory and democratic practice.
 The focus of the group is the way in which democratic processes aggregate citizen preferences to reach decisions in elections and referendum.

 The group reads fundamental research on social choice and democratic theory, it studies actual cases and systems of democratic decision-making, and it explores alternative social choice mechanisms by developing and implementing different preference solicitation and aggregation approaches.
 More information about the group can be found here – https://socialchoice.nuphilosophy.com/.

 Associate Professor of Philosophy; Ronald L. and Linda A. Rossetti Professor for the Humanities; Undergraduate Program Director (Philosophy)

 Rory Smead is an associate professor of philosophy and the Ronald L. and Linda A. Rossetti Professor for the Humanities at Northeastern University.
 Smead’s research interests include philosophy of science, philosophy of biology, logic and game …